-The car park is close to a nursing home, where female workers often begin and finish their shifts early in the morning and late at night.
+The car park is close to a nursing home, where female workers start and finish shifts early morning and late night.

 The new car spaces are located close to entrances and exists, and are well lit to make parking there safer.